 People also ask

 International students can usually drive in the U.S. as long as they have a driver’s license from their country.
-If your child needs a U.S. drivers license, he or she can reach out to the Designated School Official (DSO) to help him or her get a permit.
+If your child needs a U.S. driver’s license, he or she can contact the Designated School Official (DSO) to help him or her get a permit.

-Your child will have to pass vision, written and driving tests to get a license in the U.S. Learn which documents are required to apply for a driver’s license and car insurance in the U.S.
+Your child will have to pass vision, written, and driving tests to get a driver’s license in the U.S. Learn which documents are required to apply for a driver’s license and car insurance in the U.S.

 My friend got in a car accident while driving someone else’s car and he only had a permit.
 He is 17 years old, so what will happen to his permit?